 Giant (Over 100lbs at adult weight)

-When a puppy is spayed or neutered, its hormonal balance changes, possibly impacting its development.
 Research suggests that neutered or spayed dogs tend to be slightly larger than their intact counterparts because the removal of sex hormones may delay the closure of the growth plates in the bones.
 This delay could cause a puppy to grow taller than they would if they were not spayed or neutered.

 The impact on weight can also be significant, as altered pets are more prone to weight gain.
 The metabolism of dogs can slow down after being spayed or neutered, leading to a reduced need for calories.
+If your puppy continues to consume the same amount of food, it can result in weight gain and obesity.

 The weight of your puppy can be a good indicator of their overall health.
 A puppy's weight can depend on various factors including breed, diet, activity level, and potential health problems.
 Knowing what to do if your puppy is underweight or overweight can help ensure their healthy development and well-being.